IB IA Tutors

 Best Tips from IB IA Tutors-

-► All IA are criterion-referenced, meaning that the Examiner must ensure that you satisfy a stated criterion before awarding top points.
+► All IAs are criterion-referenced, meaning that the Examiner must ensure that you satisfy a stated criterion before awarding top points.
 Criterion points are awarded according to mark bands.
-A typical mark band may be from 0-3 points with 3 indicating a fully met set of criteria and 0 indicating an absence of any reference to the criteria.
+The new criteria for Sciences are marked out of 6 points each, with a total of 24 marks, where the highest band (6) indicates a fully met set of criteria, and 0 indicates an absence of any reference to the criteria.
 Know the IB criteria for your particular course – they are available in the IB Subject Guides – and continually review your work to ensure that all criteria are being met.
-Get help from our IB IA tutors in this for best grades
+Get help from our IB IA tutors for the best grades

 ► Unless your instructor assigns your IA topic, choose your topic very carefully.
 Examiners often witness the same papers, experiments, and oral arguments year after year.
-Although the IB does not award points per se for creative and thoroughly original work.
-But examiners will be duly impressed with an inquiry that is vibrant and fresh.
+The IB explicitly awards points for Personal Engagement (or equivalent element in the ‘Research Design’ criterion in Sciences), which rewards independent thinking and creativity, making an original topic beneficial.
 Pursuing a boilerplate topic or simply rehashing an old subject does not constitute a meritorious inquiry.
-As a wise man once said, “you cannot fix by analysis what you ruined by design.”
+As a wise man once said, “You cannot fix by analysis what you ruined by design.”
 Get help in the analysis by our IB IA Tutors.

 Start Early with IB IA Tutors

 ►Our IB IA tutors suggest starting your IA early, even before the instructor asks you to begin.
 Gathering your data or creating your portfolio is a time-consuming process.
-IA’s begun and finished in the senior year only can be hasty affairs.
-There are many sound reasons to begin your IA in your junior year.
+IAs begun and finished in the senior year can only be hasty affairs.
+There are many sound reasons to start your IA in your junior year.
 And then do the bulk of your work during the summer between grades 11 and 12.

 ► Personalize your IA wherever and whenever you can.
 Become a part of the inquiry itself.
 Write/present/create with clarity and enthusiasm.
 Make the examiner understand that the topic of your IA is your passion, regardless of what subject.